Testing of Deep Reinforcement Learning Agents with Surrogate Models

 The second metric, \textit{entropy}, measures how uniformly the different failures are distributed across the clusters.
-Given the number of failures triggered by the failure search approach $A$ in the $i$-th cluster, $F_{A}(i)$, the probability of finding a failure generated by the approach $A$ in cluster $i$ is given by $p_i^A = F_{A}(i) / \sum_i F_{A}(i)$ and entropy is defined as:
+Given the number of failures triggered by the failure search approach $\symAg$ in the $i$-th cluster, $\symF_{\symAg}(i)$, the probability of finding a failure generated by the approach $\symAg$ in cluster $i$ is given by: